TrilonIO/aspnetcore-Vue-starter/README.md

 # Found a Bug?
 Want to Contribute?

 Nothing's ever perfect, but please let me know by creating an issue (make sure there isn't an existing one about it already), and we'll try and work out a fix for it!
 If you have any good ideas, or want to contribute, feel free to either make an Issue with the Proposal, or just make a PR from your Fork.
+Please note that this project is released with a [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ----